My rights and agreement with Stonewater

-It's really important that our customers understand the rights they have under their tenancy agreement and also the law.
+It's really important that our customers understand the rights they have under their agreement with us and also the law.

-We've put together a quick reference document for each type of agreement with us, so you know which rights you have.
+We've put together a quick reference document for each type of agreement, so you know which rights you have.

 How do I know which one applies to me?